NaveenS96/dragonborn/GAMEPLAY.md

 - [Arachnomancy - A Spider Scrolls Overhaul](https://www.nexusmods.com/skyrimspecialedition/mods/67272) - A complete overhaul of Skyrim's spider scrolls crafting system designed to balance existing spiders while adding powerful new ones

 - [Legion - A Bruma Encounter Zone Overhaul](https://www.nexusmods.com/skyrimspecialedition/mods/60848) - An overhaul of how encounters work in the Bruma region, inspired by Arena's handling of encounter zones.
-Enemies will be leveled similar to Solstheimn enemies on Arena.
+Enemies will be leveled similar to Solstheimn enemies on Arena

+- [Survival Mode Improved - SKSE](https://www.nexusmods.com/skyrimspecialedition/mods/78244) - Improves and balances the game's survival mode

+- [Ish's Respec Mod](https://www.nexusmods.com/skyrimspecialedition/mods/1960) - Adds a potion for sale at your neighborhood alchemist that lets you respec perk points

 ## User Interface and Camera